 Here are some of the best brands of rabbit litter available.
 We’ve tried every one of these at one time or another with our pet rabbits and they’re all great options.
 Each litter has its own pros and con and the type you buy will be based on your own preferences for cost, odor absorption, and availability.

 You will notice we do not recommend aspen shavings, even though they are safe for rabbits.
-While Aspen shavings are very cheap we find that like when you use shredded newspaper, hay, or straw for your rabbit’s litter that while they are absorbent, they do absolutely nothing for odor.
+While Aspen shavings are very cheap we find that when you use shredded newspaper, hay, or straw for your rabbit’s litter that while they are absorbent, they do absolutely nothing for odor.
 Instead. you have to change the litter frequently and deal with more unpleasant smells.
 A lot of bunny owners also complain that shavings and shredded paper stick to their rabbit’s fur and get tracked all over the house, which means, even more messes to clean.
 Our recommendations are better at absorbing odors than these cheaper options.

 Kaytee Wood Pellets Rabbit Litter